aanshulls/product_engagement_prediction_model/README.md

 # product_engagement_prediction_model
-Based on bank marketing data, this repository contains a Classification Machine Learning model designed to predict customer subscription engagement with a term deposit product.
-The model uses Exploratory Data Analysis (EDA), Feature Engineering, and advanced Machine Learning techniques to predict whether customers will subscribe to a new product, such as a term deposit.
+This classification model predicts customer subscription engagement with a new banking product.

 # Overview
-This project aims to predict whether customers will subscribe to a term deposit based on their demographics and banking behavior.
-The model uses a dataset from a bank's marketing campaign and Machine Learning techniques such as Random Forest and XGBoost to make predictions.
-The final model is optimised using Bayesian Optimization for hyperparameter tuning.
+This machine-learning project aims to predict whether customers will subscribe to a term deposit based on their demographics and banking behavior.
+The model uses a dataset based on a bank's marketing campaign and utilises Random Forest Classifier and XGBoost Classifier to make predictions.

 # Dataset
 The dataset used in this project is bank.csv, which contains information about customers and their responses to a marketing campaign.
 The dataset includes the following features: